IMZolin/IMZolin/README.md

 ### I work in the Laboratory of Molecular neurodegeneration at SPbPU (Peter the Great St. Petersburg Polytechnic University).

-- 🔥 I’m currently working on [PSF interface] (private, R&D work, interface for user interaction with the application to improve the quality of microscope images through deconvolution), on the stratup B2Sell(tech lead and DS engineer + backend developer), my own [Website], [Wanderlust_bot], my own startup and other commercial projects (orders), scientific events, pet projects and some projects at the university.
+- 🔥 I’m currently working on [PSF interface] (private, R&D work, interface for user interaction with the application to improve the quality of microscope images through deconvolution), on the stratup B2Sell(tech lead and DS engineer + backend developer), my own [Website], [ToDoList_bot] (open-source project), my own startup and other commercial projects (orders), scientific events, pet projects and some projects at the university.
 - ✨I'm currently interesting R&D work, data science(particularly ML, DL, NLP), web development(Django+React+Postgres stack).
 - 🌱 I’m currently learning Python, Jupyter Notebook, SQL, Java Script, Linux.
 - 📫 How to reach me - [email] or [telegram]